freeCodeCamp/guide/pages/docs/certificates-guide/target-elements-by-class-using-jquery/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Target Elements by Class Using jQuery"
+title: "Target Elements by Class Using jQuery"
+parent: "certificates-guide"
 ---

 Just as we did before, we can also target elements by classes.